 If you would like to speak with Excelacom about your NFV/SDN strategy please contact firstname.lastname@example.org.

-Kelly LeBoeuf is Director of Marketing and Products at Excelacom.
-As Director of Marketing and Products, Kelly is responsible for the global strategy, planning and execution of all aspects of Excelacom’s marketing and portfolio.More about Kelly
+Kelly LeBoeuf was Director of Marketing and Products at Excelacom.
+As Director of Marketing and Products, Kelly was responsible for the global strategy, planning and execution of all aspects of Excelacom’s marketing and portfolio.More about Kelly

 Big Data is growing exponentially, as consumers demand more content, more speed and more data.
 Big Data is everywhere and it is inevitable.
 It ranges...